-Department: Joint Office of Homeless Services Program Contact: Marc Jolin
+Department: Joint Office of Homeless Services Program Contact: Shannon Singleton

-Program Offer Type: Existing Operating Program Program Offer Stage: As Requested
+Program Offer Type: Existing Operating Program Program Offer Stage: As Proposed

 The Joint Office of Homeless Services (JOHS) prioritizes addressing the intersection of homelessness and domestic and sexual violence.
 The JOHS also holds achieving racial equity as a core goal, and eliminating disparate rates of homelessness on the basis of race and ethnicity must be a focus of all programming.
 Many survivors must leave their home to be safe, while others face eviction due to problems caused by an abusive partner's behavior.
 Rapid rehousing is a nationally recognized best practice to address homelessness for individuals fleeing domestic violence who are in need of financial assistance and support.
-This program offer funds housing and support services to more than 600 individuals, the significant majority of whom will identify as BIPOC.
+This program offer funds housing and support services to more than 600 individuals, the significant majority of whom will identify as Black, Indigenous, and People of Color (BIPOC).